mysql/mysql-connector-j/README.md

 MySQL Connector/J can be installed from pre-compiled packages that can be downloaded from the [MySQL Connector/J download page](https://dev.mysql.com/downloads/connector/j/).
 Installing MySQL Connector/J only requires obtaining the corresponding JAR file from the downloaded bundle or installer and including it in the application's CLASSPATH.

 According to how you use MySQL Connector/J, you may also need to install the following third-party libraries on your system for it to work:
-* Protocol Buffers (protobuf-java) is required for using X DevAPI
+* Protocol Buffers (protobuf-java) is required for using X DevAPI.
-* Oracle Cloud Infrastructure SDK for Java (oci-java-sdk) is required to support OCI AIM authentication
+* Oracle Cloud Infrastructure SDK for Java (oci-java-sdk) is required to support OCI AIM authentication.
-* Simple Logging Facade API (slf4j-api) is required for using the logging capabilities provided by the default implementation of org.slf4j.Logger.Slf4JLogger by MySQL Connector/J
+* Simple Logging Facade API (slf4j-api) is required for using the logging capabilities provided by the default implementation of org.slf4j.Logger.Slf4JLogger by MySQL Connector/J.
+* OpenTelemetry API and SDK are required for enabling OpenTelemetry native instrumentation.

 ### As a Maven Dependency